How we test wall ovens

 Predicted reliability

 It’s reasonable to expect a new appliance to remain fault-free for at least the first five years.
-Our predicted reliability ratings won’t tell you whether your oven will stop working tomorrow, but it does show which brands make models that are less likely to fail.
+Our predicted reliability ratings won’t tell you whether your built-in oven will stop working tomorrow, but it does show which brands make models that are less likely to fail.

 Brand satisfaction